Tyler Stephenson Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 12th in MLB.

-- The Cardinals have the 15th-ranked team ERA among all league pitching staffs (4.27).
+- The Cardinals' 4.28 team ERA ranks 17th across all MLB pitching staffs.

-- Cardinals pitchers combine to rank 15th in baseball in home runs given up (54 total, 1.1 per game).
+- Cardinals pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- His last time out came on Thursday against the Los Angeles Dodgers, when the right-hander threw 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- In his last time out on Saturday against the Los Angeles Dodgers, the lefty went 4 2/3 innings, allowing no earned runs while surrendering six hits.

-- In three games this season, the 41-year-old has amassed a 5.74 ERA and 4.6 strikeouts per nine innings, while allowing a batting average of .303 to opposing hitters.
+- In nine games this season, the 31-year-old has an ERA of 5.05, with 8.4 strikeouts per nine innings.
+Opponents are batting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.